 Spaced Retrieval Goals!

-Below are example spaced retrieval goals to get you started.
+Below are spaced retrieval goals to get you started.
 Free free to copy, edit, or otherwise use them in your speech therapy practice.

 Keep in mind that spaced retrieval is a treatment method to help get patients to their goals.
 You may not even mention spaced retrieval in your goal, which is fine.

-Safety Goals
+Safety Spaced Retrieval Goals

 - The patient will recall and demonstrate using the call light when they need to use the restroom at first practice across 3 consecutive sessions.